 This will vary depending on the size of the estate and your particular circumstances as every situation is unique.

 Generally speaking, an application for a Grant of Probate can take around four to six weeks.
 When dealing with the full administration of the estate, this could take in the region of six to nine months, but occasionally longer depending on the circumstances.

 We are able to make applications for a Grant of Probate, Letters of Administration or Grant Only probate for a fixed fee.
 Please see our Estate Administration costs page.

 As demonstrated, there are many responsibilities involved in being an Executor or an Administrator at an already difficult time.
 The role can be time consuming and confusing depending on the size and complexity of the estate and we know you will be wishing to proceed with matters as efficiently and swiftly as possible.

 We are on hand to support you with your questions or with any part of the probate and estate administration duties.
-If you require any assistance please feel free to contact one of our Probate and Estate Administration Solicitors from one of our offices in Andover, Romsey, Salisbury or Witney.
+If you require any assistance get in touch with one of our Probate and Estate Administration Solicitors from one of our offices in Andover, Romsey, Salisbury or Witney.
 You can contact the team by using the Contact Form, emailing moc.n1709426333ellub1709426333rekra1709426333p@ofn1709426333i1709426333 or calling your local office: